Prompt Responses

 How Do You Know If Someone Needs A Walker?

 Many scenarios call for using a walker, making ready availability a necessity.
 Difficulty breathing may manifest as arthritis pain or the inability to move when bearing weight.
-If you have trouble walking, are afraid of falling, or want to break free from the isolation that comes with being unwell, a walker may be a need.
+If you have trouble walking, are afraid of falling, or want to break free from the isolation of being unwell, a walker may be needed.

 What Can I Use Instead Of A Cane?

-A patient’s posture, stride, and gait may all benefit from using a walking stick.
-Many patients have found that walking sticks are more useful than canes.
+A walking stick may benefit a patient’s posture, stride, and gait.
+Many patients have found it more useful than canes.

 When Should I Get A Mobility Aid?